johnnguyenn77/iparo/README.md

 ## Prerequisites

 1. **Python**: Ensure Python is installed on your system.
 This repository uses Python 3.
+For best results with testing, Python 3.11 or newer is recommended.
 2. **Virtual Environment**: Create a virtual environment and activate it

     ```bash